 Children who are living in environments where there is a lot of conflict tend to show more oppositional behaviour.
 So, if there is conflict in the relationship between the parents in the home, this may exacerbate the problem.
 It might therefore be worth considering engaging in couples counselling to address any issues outstanding.

 Although this list is by no means exhaustive, some of these basic hints may be helpful in managing oppositional behaviour that you see at home.
-If you need further help or support, don’t hesitate to contact Rebecca on 82789358 to schedule a consultation with a Secure Start® Psychologist, or click here to find out more about approach.
+For additional tips for surviving school holiday periods, see our article here, or click the image below.